-Marquis Studios administrative staff is comprised of twelve employees with occasional help from interns and volunteers.
+Marquis Studios administrative staff is comprised of thirteen employees with occasional help from interns and volunteers.

 David Marquis is the founder of Marquis Studios and has been its Executive Director since the company’s inception in 1977.
 He brings to his work as an educator his considerable experience as a theater artist of many capacities.
 David began his artistic career in London, where he studied and taught acting for five years.
 From 1985-1989, he sat on the Board of Directors for the Puppetry Guild of New York.
 From 1988-1990 he was a site reporter for the National Endowment for the Arts theater program.
 From 1992-2000 he was a member of the Board of Directors of the New York City Arts in Education Round table.
 He is a founding member of the Association of Teaching Artists and sat on the Board of Trustees of Brooklyn’s Pratt Institute from 2005-2014 as well as the Board of Directors of the Delaware College of Art and Design 2010-2014.
 His work as a puppeteer has toured the United States and has been placed prominently in many international festivals.
 As a Teaching Artist for the last 38 years, David has taught numerous classroom and professional development workshops.
 Subjects include puppetry, architecture, theater arts, writing, video editing, literacy, and mask-making.
 In the late 1970s, his work with video and computer‐generated images of his own design was the first integration of this technology into Puppet Theater in the United States.